killianobrien/myslides/slides/app-cryp-09.md

 ## The detail of the 80 rounds

 * <img src="./images/round-detail.png" alt="Stallings" style="padding:5px;float:right"> This shows the operations within the one of the 80 rounds.
-* The 8 input 64-bit words $a,b,c,d,e,f,g,h$ are process to the 8 output 64-bit words $a,b,c,d,e,f,g,h$.
+* The 8 input 64-bit words $a,b,c,d,e,f,g,h$ are processed to the 8 output 64-bit words $a,b,c,d,e,f,g,h$.
 Some by relabelling, and others by more complex operations.
 * The additions $+$ shown here are word additions modulo $2^{64}$.
 * Employs bit-wise logical functions $\text{Ch}$ and $\text{Maj}$, $\oplus$ denotes bit-wise $\text{XOR}$
 * $\text{Ch}(e,f,g) = (e \text{ AND } f) \oplus (\text{ NOT } e \text{ AND } g)$.
 This is equivalent to *If e then f, else g*.